What is melatonin?

 Another tip… Crumb has higher melatonin levels than the crust of bread.

 Certainly, melatonin exists in lots of common vegetables, but only a few veggies are excellent sources:

 - tomatoes are also good sources of melatonin.
-Fresh tomatoes have about 1.4 mcg of melatonin per 100g.
-Dried tomatoes are pretty high in melatonin, as well.
-Dried tomatoes have about 25 mcg per 100g.
+Fresh tomatoes have about 1.4 mcg of melatonin per 100g and dried tomatoes have about 25 mcg per 100g.

 - mushrooms are among the most melatonin rich foods you can have.
 Especially certain mushroom varieties, such as Basidiomycota and Agaricus bisporus.
-These mushroom varieties contain up to 1290 mcg and 640 mcg of melatonin respectively per 100g of dried mushrooms.
+These varieties contain up to 1290 mcg and 640 mcg of melatonin per 100g, respectively.
 Melatonin content of mushrooms varies greatly, though.
-For instance, it depends on mushroom variety, cultivation practices, and light conditions.
+It depends on mushroom variety, cultivation practices, and light conditions.